al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

 initial steps a couple of times as the visualization ideas developed, like re- agregating all the data and calculate new fields.

-So in an warehouse fashion lets choose the facts and dimensions:
+So in an warehouse fashion lets choose the measures and dimensions:

-Facts:
+measures:

  * number of vegetarians.